SLeighton-dot-com/GYM-Website/README.md

     * ### Code

-        - flex box - [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This tutorial was sourced for me by the tutors and helped me to code in a flexbox for my gallery on the equipment.html page.
+        - Flexbox - [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This tutorial was sourced for me by tutor support and helped me to code in a flexbox for my gallery on the equipment.html page.
-        - font awesome
+        - Font Awesome - [Font Awesome](https://fontawesome.com/) - I used these icons for my social media links in my footer.
+        - Favicon - [Favicon](https://www.favicon-generator.org/) - Used for the code in having tab icons.
+        - Google Fonts - [Google Fonts](https://fonts.google.com/) - Used for importing fonts.

     * ### Content